On the consistency of measurement protocols for quantum processes fluctuations: Main results

 We considered the notation $\bra{u_m}H_1\ket{u_k}=(H_1)_{\text{ $mk$}}$, $\bra{u_m,u_j'}H_2\ket{u_k,u_l'}=(H_2)_{\text{ $mk$}}^{\text{ $jl$}}$ and $\delta^{\text{ $jl$}}= \bra{u_j'}\mathbbm{1}_{\mathcal{H}'}\ket{u_l'}$.
 The subindexes and superindexes refer, respectively, to the components of the basis of $U$ and $U'$.
 As a result of property \textbf{(U)}, it follows that for any $m$, $k$ and $j$, there exist at least one $l$ such that $(\mathrm{e}^{i(\theta_k+\theta_l')}-\mathrm{e}^{i(\theta_m+\theta_j')})=0$.
 For these cases, we can consider $(H_2)_{mk}^{jl}$ as any arbitrary value and still the relation Eq. \eqref{resultadoparcial1} holds.
 Therefore, we can define free complex variables $h_{mk}^{jl}$ and assume the components of $H_2$ to be

 for either the indexes $k=m$ and $l \geq j$, or the indexes $k>m$ and any $l$.
 For the other indexes, we define

-By taking into account that $H_1$ is hermitian, these two equations guarantees that $H_2$ is hermitian and satisfies Eq.\eqref{commutresult10} (see Lemma 2 of the SM \cite{SMref} for more details).
+By taking into account that $H_1$ is hermitian, these two equations guarantee that $H_2$ is hermitian and satisfies Eq.\eqref{commutresult10} (see Lemma 2 of the Appendix C for more details).
 Therefore, we assume from this point on that $H_2$ is defined by Eqs. \eqref{componentsHY} and \eqref{conditionsindex4} and all we need to do to prove the rest of the result is to characterize $h_{mk}^{jl}$ such that Eqs. \eqref{result122ndrelation0} and \eqref{result12ndrelation0} are satisfied.